 Before diving into the importance of Cyber Security right off the bat, let’s understand what brought about the need for it.

 Learn what is Cyber Security from this video by Intellipaat

-Digital transformation brought along with it a gamut of cybercrimes as well.
+The digital transformation brought along with it a gamut of cybercrimes as well.
 Our personal data, finances, and work-life have blended into the digital world and the internet.
-Although disruptive, this digital revolution has unfortunately led to the beginning of a new category of crimes—cybercrimes like invasions of privacy, malicious attacks, frauds, and many such unethical activities.
+Although these are disruptive technologies, the digital revolution has unfortunately led to the beginning of a new category of crimes—cybercrimes like invasions of privacy, malicious attacks, frauds, and many such unethical activities.

 This is why Cyber Security is an indispensable element of the digital world for keeping everything secure and in order.
 Knowing about Cyber Security and its importance can keep us safe from cybercriminals, hackers, and other agents of fraud.